simonberner/calendar-widget/README.md

 ## Learnings
 ### Widget
 - In a Widget we should NOT make async network calls (according to Apple), because of that we can't use the property wrapper '@FetchRequest' in a Widget.
+#### Touch Targets (Deep linking into the App)
+- Deep linking from the Widget into the App can be made by wrapping a view with ```Link()```.
+This is only available on a medium and a large Widget.
+We can not have more than one touch targets on a small widget.
+The only touch target on a small widget is the whole widget.
+- On a small widget, we would use the view modifier ```.widgetURL()```
 ### Calendar
 - Calendar.Component.weekday -> The weekday units are the numbers 1 through N (where for the Gregorian calendar N=7 and 1 is Sunday).
 ### Core Data